 Five of the temples of Girnar are Jain Temples including the largest and oldest – the 12th Century temple of Neminath, the 22nd Jain Tirthankar.

 In the central shrine, there is a large black image of Neminath with several other smaller images.
 While descending, one can visit the Bhavnath temple dedicated to Lord Shiva.
 Mahashivratri at Bhavnath is a major event, every year, where a fair is held for five days.

-This place is known world over for its warm water kund.
-Either it is summer, or winter or monsoon; the water remains warm in this kund.
-It is said this water helps curing certain skin disease.
+This place is known the world over for its warm water kund.
+Either it is summer, or winter, or monsoon; the water remains warm in this kund.
+It is said this water helps to cure certain skin diseases.

-On the south coast of Saurastra is Veraval, which was the major seaport for Mecca pilgrims before the rise of Surat.
-It still has some importance as one of India’s major fishing ports and as the base for a visit of Somnath temple, five kms. south of town.
+On the south coast of Saurashtra is Veraval, which was the major seaport for Mecca pilgrims before the rise of Surat.
+It still has some importance as one of India’s major fishing ports and as the base for a visit to Somnath temple, five km. south of town.

 On the southeast coast, about midway between Veraval and Dwarka, modern-day Porbandar is chiefly noted as the birthplace of Mahatma Gandhi.
 In ancient times, the city was called Sudamapuri after Sudama, a compatriot of Krishna, and there was once a flourishing trade from here to Africa and the Persian Gulf.
 The Africa connection is apparent in the number of Indianised Blacks, called Siddis, who form a virtually separate caste of Dalits.

 Porbandar has several large cement and chemical factories and a textile mill.
 A massive breakwater was recently constructed to shelter a deep-water wharf and fishing harbour.